-The STS route can support high passenger and cargo traffic.
-The short travelling time (45 minutes) and low cost will make possible to make round business travels within a single day, tourist, business, shopping trips, etc.; it will broaden employment opportunities in various communities.
+The STS route can support intensive passenger and cargo traffic within a. short travelling time (one hour and 15 minutes), the low cost will make it possible to make round business travels within a single day, tourist, business, shopping trips, etc.; it will broaden employment opportunities in various region of Taiwan.